-The English Department offers to its majors a writing track that develops core competencies which can enhance employment opportunities in almost every field, including media, publishing, business, government, education, public life, and industry.
+The English Department offers to its majors several opportunities in writing, which can enhance employment opportunities in almost every field, including media, publishing, business, government, education, public life, and industry.
 Strong writing skills are an asset in any profession, and employers are constantly looking for people with these skills.

 Students with English majors go into a number of careers.
-Besides graduate study and secondary teaching, a number of our graduates have gone into advertising, public relations, journalism, library science, law, business, government, and industry
+Besides graduate study and secondary teaching, our graduates have gone into advertising, public relations, journalism, library science, law, business, government, and industry.

-Our goals are as follows
+Our goals are as follows: